MarkelCA/celery-flask-example/README.md

-# celery-flask-example
+# celery-flask-scaffold
-Playing with task queues and long-running processes.
+Structure for projects involving task queues and long-running processes.
 Uses Flask to trigger the tasks and redis as storage for the task metadata.

 ## Requirements
 - [Docker](https://docs.docker.com/get-docker/)